 Although never an official route, most countries that are typically less safe for foreigners have a well-trodden “tourist trail” of routes and cities that are relatively safe and welcoming to travellers.
-Guatemala is no different, and there’s quite a wide gap between the safety of the cities and routes on Guatemala’s “tourist trail” versus cities outside of the well trodden path.
+Guatemala is no different, and there’s quite a wide gap between the safety of the cities and routes on Guatemala’s tourist trail versus cities outside of the well trodden path.
 In fact, I’ve had a similar experience of most other countries in Central America as I’ve made my way down here to Costa Rica!

 If you do want to go off the tourist trail in Guatemala, I recommend taking a local guide.
 Using a local guide is a great way to give back to the local economy, and they will know the safest way to get you to and around where you want to go.
 They’ll also know the best way to diffuse a situation (worst case scenario).

-A Word on Guatemala City
+About Guatemala City

 At the time of writing, Guatemala City is dangerous and not somewhere you should be hanging around.
 Unfortunately, it is also home to the only major airport in Guatemala, so chances are that Guatemala City will be your first stop.
 Luckily the Airport in Guatemala is perfectly safe, it’s just that the city is not.